 If you're tough on your tools or you plan on using them in compacted or rocky soil, you should consider investing in a garden fork with a fiberglass handle.
 Fiberglass is stronger than wood and it is weather resistant, so it generally lasts longer.
 It's also more expensive, so consider it an investment.

-Bully Tools Spading Fork with Fiberglass D-Grip Handle has a 7-inch by 10-inch head and a triple wall construction handle, which means, wood reinforced, thick fiberglass coating and steel... ferrule.
+Bully Tools Spading Fork with Fiberglass D-Grip Handle has a 7-inch,10-inch head, and triple wall construction handle, which means, wood reinforced, thick fiberglass coating and steel... ferrule.

 03 of 04

 At the other end of the garden fork world, there's the compost or manure fork.
 Compost may happen, but it happens faster if you turn it periodically.
 You could use a regular garden fork for this, but compost forks have thinner tines that are more widely spaced and curved, so that chunky material doesn't get stuck in the tines and loose material remains cupped and contained.
 Once you try a compost fork, you learn to appreciate them.

 This is a Tru Pro Manure Fork Nine inch head with 5 tines... and a 50-inch fiberglass handle, which offers good balance when lifting.
 It also has a very welcome cushion grip for balance and control